 There aren’t many restrictions when it comes to what a personal loan can be used for.
 However, unsecured personal loans do have some restrictions that are pretty straightforward.
 For example, the money can’t be used for illegal activities or gambling.

 Total Principal Paid $0

 Do I need to build credit to get approved for these types of loans?

-- If you’re looking to get approved for a personal loan, it’s important to understand how your credit comes into play.
+- If you’re looking to get approved for a personal loan in Canada then it’s important to understand how your credit comes into play.
 For many types of loans, you need at least good credit to show a lender that you are creditworthy, responsible and can pay your debt back on time.

 - For consumers with less than ideal credit — and assets available to use as collateral — a secured loan may be a better fit.
 This is because unsecured personal loans require a higher credit score than secured personal loans.
 In other words, unsecured loans are more of a risk for lenders as there is no collateral involved.

 - It’s always a good idea to get your credit in the best shape possible before applying for a new loan.
 This means making your payments on time, keeping your balances manageable, not maxing out your credit cards, and not applying for too many credit accounts.